 pharmacokinetics & pharmacodynamics studies, drug-drug interaction (DDI), bioequivalence, biosimilar,

-bone-marrow harvest, skin biopsies, and specific patient populations,” said Carrie Smith R.N., Director of
+bone-marrow harvest, skin biopsies, and specific patient populations,” said Carrie Smith R.N., Chief Operations Officer.

 The current expansion announced is a reaction to the needs expressed by the biotech and pharmaceutical

 industries requiring additional bed capacity with overnight observation, and frequent blood and body fluid